 A pest control worker is sometimes referred to as an exterminator.
 Exterminators go to client homes and businesses to inspect for insects or rodents.
 Pest control workers then use the appropriate method to remove or terminate the pest, whether that be a pesticide, trap, or another method.
-Pest control workers may also specialize in a particular area of pest control and their titles and positions may vary by state.
+These professionals may also specialize in a particular area of pest control and their titles and positions may vary by state.

 How to Become a Pest Control Worker / Exterminator